 Planning and Legislation

-BAA is actively involved with CLG (Communities and Local Government), the Scottish Government and the Welsh Assembly over plans to update and improve the planning process.
-We are making it known that the process is much too cumbersome, time-consuming and expensive, especially for SME companies.
+BAA is engaged with MHCLG (Housing, Communities and Local Government), the Scottish Government and the Welsh Assembly over plans to update and improve the planning process.
+The process is much too cumbersome, time-consuming and expensive, especially for SME companies.